rwieruch/blog_robinwieruch_content/blog/local-storage-react/index.md

 export default App;
 ```

-Now, whenever `isOpen` gets changed, the hook for the side-effect will run and to its thing (here: saving it to the local storage).
+Now, whenever `isOpen` gets changed, the hook for the side-effect will run and do its thing (here: saving it to the local storage).

 # React Local Storage Hook